sogno-platform/libcimpp/README.md

 cd build
 ```

-For building libcimpp with the default CIM version, write:
+For building libcimpp with the default CIM version, type:
 ```bash
 cmake ..
 make -j 4